der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignSelector.md

 [withLimit(int limit)](#withlimit~int-limit~)|[CampaignSelector](./CampaignSelector)|Returns a selector that limits the number of campaigns it returns to the top n campaigns that match the selection criteria.

 ## <a name="fordaterange~object-datefrom_-object-dateto~"></a>forDateRange(Object dateFrom, Object dateTo)
-Returns a selector with the specified start and end dates. [!INCLUDE[date-range-objects](../includes/date-range-objects.md)]
+Returns a selector with the start and end dates applied. [!INCLUDE[date-range-objects](../includes/date-range-objects.md)]

 ### Arguments:
 |Name|Type|Description|